remnrem/luna-doc/docs/ref/cc.md

 <h6>Epoch-level correlations</h6>

 By default, the correlations from `CORREL` are based on the entire signal.
-To instead estimate of channel-pair correlations based on aggregating epoch-level correlations, use the `ch-epoch` option.
+To instead estimate channel-pair correlations based on aggregating epoch-level correlations, use the `ch-epoch` option.
 This is often likely more robust to artifacts.
 In particular, if you also use `ch-median` then the final correlation is the median of epoch-level correlations